park-m/open-source-developer-portal/app/resources/customer-verification/personal-verified-customers.md

 Congrats!
 Our Customer was successfully verified!

-However, if the Customer was unable to be verified on the initial flow, they will given a verification status of either `retry`, `document`, or `suspended.
+However, if the Customer was unable to be verified on the initial flow, they will given a verification status of either `retry`, `document`, or `suspended`.
 Continue reading for instructions on [handling various Customer verification statuses](https://developers.dwolla.com/resources/customer-verification/handling-verification-statuses.html) and guidelines for providing additional information to verify these Customers.

 ***